-All students, whether vaccinated or not, are required to adhere to Moody Bible Institute’s sick student protocols as described in the Student FAQs.
+All students, whether vaccinated or not, are required to adhere to Moody Bible Institute’s sick student protocols as described in the FAQ.
 Consequently, all students are expected to bring a thermometer to monitor their temperature and to bring at least five masks.
 When students experience COVID-19 symptoms, they will be expected to:

 - Enter our sick student protocol.